History of Malaysia: Najib administration

 The 1MDB corruption scandal tainted the tenure of Prime Minister, Najib Razak.

 On 1 April 2015, Najib's administration introduced a controversial 6% Goods and Services Tax (GST) on most goods and services to expand Malaysia's tax base.
 The GST was widely unpopular, with many Malaysians expressing concerns over rising living costs.
-Later that year, Najib's administration was engulfed in scandal when Najib and other officials were implicated in a multibillion-dollar embezzlement and money-laundering scheme involving 1Malaysia Development Berhad (1MDB), a state-owned investment fund allegedly masterminded by Low Taek Jho.
+Later that year, Najib's administration was engulfed in scandal when Najib and other officials were implicated in a multibillion-dollar embezzlement and money-laundering scheme involving 1Malaysia Development Berhad (1MDB), a state-owned investment fund allegedly masterminded by Taek Jho Low.
 This triggered widespread calls and protests from Malaysians, including opposition parties, demanding Najib's resignation.
 These protests culminated in the Malaysian Citizens' Declaration, a declaration from a coalition of political and civil leaders calling for Najib's removal from office.

 Bersih 2.0 rally protesters marching the streets of Kuala Lumpur peacefully before the police confronted them.

 From 2011 to 2016, the Bersih movement held several large rallies calling for electoral reform, transparency, and accountability in governance.
 The Najib administration's response included arrests of activists and restrictions on media coverage, which garnered both domestic and international scrutiny.
 Amid growing dissent, Najib removed his then-deputy, Muhyiddin Yassin, suspended several newspapers, and enacted the National Security Council Act 2016, granting unprecedented powers to the prime minister.
 Additionally, living costs surged due to subsidy cuts, and the Malaysian ringgit experienced a sharp decline.

 In 2017, diplomatic tensions flared between Malaysia and North Korea after the assassination of Kim Jong-nam in Malaysia, an incident that sparked a major diplomatic row and brought international media attention.

 Najib's tenure ended after the 2018 general election, in which Barisan Nasional lost its parliamentary majority for the first time in Malaysia's history.